 Gold rings, in a similar look to ours, usually retail for $1000-$1500.

 What might you need a warranty for?
 Great question, not much can go wrong with a ring.
 But, your finger could change in size over the years.
-If this is the case, we’d like to extend a lifetime exchange for your ring, so you know that as long as the Gentleman’s Smith exists, you’ll have a ring which fits your fingers.
+If this is the case, we’d like to extend a lifetime exchange for your ring (just pay $20 shipping and handling and we’ll swap your ring over), so you know that as long as the Gentleman’s Smith exists, you’ll have a ring which fits your finger.
 Better yet, if your ring finds itself lost or stolen and isn’t covered by any insurance, then we’d be happy to replace it for half our normal price.

 Can you return your ring?
 You sure can so long as it’s still in as-new condition.
 We’re confident you won’t find a better ring for a better price, but if you change your mind for any reason, then we’ll sort out a return for you.
 Just contact us within the first 60 days.